MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M02_L02_Integrate_Azure_Key_Vault_With_Azure_Pipelines.md

     ![Screenshot of the Pipeline selection from the YAML file.](media/select-ci-container-compose.png)

 4. In the YAML pipeline definition, in the variables section, customize your Resource Group name by replacing **AZ400-EWebShop-NAME** by the name of your preference, for example, "**rg-eshoponweb**", replace **YOUR-SUBSCRIPTION-ID** with your own Azure subscriptionId, and choose the location of your preference nearest to your location, for example **"westus"**.

-5. Click on **Save and Run**, choose to commit directly to the main branch, or create a new branch.
-6. Click on **Save and Run** again.
+5. (Optional) You can use the self-hosted agent created in the previous lab updating the pool name currently set to the Microsoft-hosted agent to the name of the agent pool you created, "eShopOnWebSelfPool".

+    Instead of:

+    ```YAML
+      - job: Build
+        pool:
+          vmImage: ubuntu-latest

+    ```

+    Use:

+    ```YAML
+      - job: Build
+        pool: eShopOnWebSelfPool

+    ```

     > [!NOTE]
+    > To run the pipeline with the self-hosted agent, you will need to have the agent running and all the prerequisites installed, for example, Visual Studio to build the solution.
+If you do not have the prerequisites installed, you can use the Microsoft-hosted agent.

+6. Click on **Save and Run**, choose to commit directly to the main branch, or create a new branch.
+7. Click on **Save and Run** again.

+    > [!NOTE]
     > If you choose to create a new branch, you will need to create a pull request to merge the changes to the main branch.

-7. Open the pipeline.
+8. Open the pipeline.
 If you see the message "This pipeline needs permission to access a resource before this run can continue to Create ACR for images", click on **View**, **Permit** and **Permit** again.
 This is needed to allow the pipeline to create the Azure Container Registry (ACR) resource.

     ![Screenshot of the permit access from the YAML pipeline.](media/pipeline-permit-resource.png)

-8. The build may take a few minutes to complete, wait for the pipeline to execute.
+9. The build may take a few minutes to complete, wait for the pipeline to execute.
 The build definition consists of the following tasks:
       - **AzureResourceManagerTemplateDeployment** uses **bicep** to deploy an Azure Container Registry.
       - **PowerShell** task take the bicep output (acr login server) and creates pipeline variable.
       - **DockerCompose** task builds and pushes the container images for eShopOnWeb to the Azure Container Registry .

-9. Your pipeline will take a name based on the Project name.
+10. Your pipeline will take a name based on the Project name.
 Rename it to identify the pipeline better.
 Go to **Pipelines > Pipelines** on the recently created pipeline, mouse over the executed pipeline, and click on the ellipsis and **Rename/Remove** option.
 Name it **eshoponweb-ci-dockercompose** and click on **Save**.

-10. Once the execution is finished, on the Azure Portal, open the previously defined Resource Group, and you should find an Azure Container Registry (ACR) with the created container images **eshoppublicapi** and **eshopwebmvc**.
+11. Once the execution is finished, on the Azure Portal, open the previously defined Resource Group, and you should find an Azure Container Registry (ACR) with the created container images **eshoppublicapi** and **eshopwebmvc**.
 You will only use **eshopwebmvc** in the deploy phase.

     ![Screenshot of the container images in ACR from the Azure Portal.](media/azure-container-registry.png)

-11. Click on **Access Keys** and copy the **password** value, it will be used in the following task, as we will keep it as a secret in Azure Key Vault.
+12. Click on **Access Keys** and copy the **password** value, it will be used in the following task, as we will keep it as a secret in Azure Key Vault.

     ![Screenshot of the ACR password from the Access Keys setting.](media/acr-password.png)